dhruvak001/Multiple_Client_Server_Chat_System/README.md

 ### Client Side:
 1. Initialization:
-- Theclientinitializesasocketobject(self.client)using
-the socket module to establish a connection with the server.
+- The client initializes a socket object(self.client) using the socket module to establish a connection with the server.
-- Italsoinitializesvariableslikenametostoretheuser's
-name, connected to track the connection status, and private_chat_windows to manage private chat windows.
+- It also initializes variables like name to store the user's name, connected to track the connection status, and private_chat_windows to manage private chat windows.
 2. GUI Setup:
-- Thesetup_login_gui()methodcreatesaloginwindow
-using Tkinter, where users can enter their name and click the login button.
+- The setup_login_gui() method creates a login window using Tkinter, where users can enter their name and click the login button.
-- Uponsuccessfullogin,thesetup_chat_gui()method
+- Upon successful login,thesetup_chat_gui() method
 creates the main chat window, including chat history, message entry field, user list, etc.
 3. Connection to Server:

-- Theconnect_to_server()methodattemptstoconnect the client to the specified server address (SERVER_HOST and SERVER_PORT).
+- Theconnect_to_server() method attempts to connect the client to the specified server address (SERVER_HOST and SERVER_PORT).
-- Iftheconnectionissuccessful,theclientsendsthe user's name to the server for authentication and starts a separate thread (receive_messages()) to handle incoming messages asynchronously.
+- If the connection is successful, the client sends the user's name to the server for authentication and starts a separate thread (receive_messages()) to handle incoming messages asynchronously.
 4. Sending and Receiving Messages:
-- Theclientsendsmessagestotheserverusingthe
-send_message() method, which encodes the message into bytes and sends it over the socket.
+- The client sends messages to the server using the send_message() method, which encodes the message into bytes and sends it over the socket.
-- Thereceive_messages()methodcontinuouslylistensfor
-incoming messages from the server.
+- The receive_messages() method continuously listens for incoming messages from the server.
 It decodes received messages, updates the GUI accordingly, and handles different types of messages (public messages, user list updates, private messages).
 5. Private Chat:
-- Userscaninitiateprivatechatsessionsby
-double-clicking on a user's name in the user list.
+- Users can initiate private chat sessions by double-clicking on a user's name in the user list.
-- Theclientmaintainsadictionary
-(private_chat_windows) to manage private chat windows and associated components (chat history, message entry).
+- The client maintains a dictionary (private_chat_windows) to manage private chat windows and associated components (chat history, message entry).
-- Privatemessagesareprefixedwithaspecialtag ([PRIVATE MESSAGE]) before being sent to the server for proper routing.
+- Private messages are prefixed with a specialtag ([PRIVATE MESSAGE]) before being sent to the server for proper routing.

 ### Server-side: